hnykda/tutos/RPi.md

 #cma_hwm=32
 #cma_offline_start=16
 ```

+### Setting a webserver
+Now we need to configure access from outside.
+You will need to configure you router.
+You have to make a "port forwarding".
+Remember port from ssh?
+I told you to think about them as a tunnels.
+These tunnels are also handy when you need to find out what is on there end.
+What we will do here is this: We want to be able from anywhere on the internet connect to our RPi server.
+Example? `ssh -p 1234 bob@what.the.hell.is.here`.
+You know?
+There is definetely not your local address (the one with 192.168...).
+There must be your "public" IP address (more about this in **Domains** - take a look there).
+But this public address points to your router (if you are lucky).
+Where does it go next?
+With every query there is also a port.
+With command `ssh smt`, you are sending username, port (standard 22, if not otherwise stated) and IP address.
+Ip address redirect it to router.
+Now router takes **port** and looks to it's internal database.
+In this database there is

+#### Domains
+How does it happen, that someone type something.com and see some webpages?
+Where this *something.com* come from?
+A little background.
+On internet we have IP addresses to give every computer it's specific name.
+Because we don't like these awfull numbers (like 123.28.13.234), we have nicknames for them.
+For example - you know, that when you type `google.com`, you get to google page.
+But that happens even you type: `74.125.224.72`.
+In first example it do this:

+1. It takes name `google.com`
+2. Goes to world databank of IP addresses
+3. Find out which IP address belongs to this name
+4. Get you to this address

+You can [buy](http://www.godaddy.com/) your own domain and then redirect it to your IP address.
+You have to buy it from them and then add **AAA record**.
+Usually it is on there administration website.
+Then, after few minutes, it is registered in this world databank.

+It's not so easy.
+Not every one has it's own IP "public" address and even worse, it can change!
+And that is not what you want - then you should have had to change it every time your IP get changed.
+You have to ask to you IPS (a company, which is offering you and internet) if you address is "static" or "dynamic".
+My IPS (UPC CZ) told me that my is "dynamic".
+But after a little research I found out that it means that my IP address can "theoreticaly" change.
+In real, it is same for few years now :) .
+It is relatively common, so maybe you are lucky.

+If you don't want to buy "first level domains" (the one which are just something.com) and second level is enough (like something.somethingelse.com), then you can take a look [here] (http://www.getfreedomain.name/).

 ### Troubleshooting
 * RPi don't boot - unplug everything from USB ports (there may be not enough of power to boot up and supply USB)